-The second birthstone for March is bloodstone, a dark-green stone flecked with vivid red spots of iron oxide.
-Generally found embedded in rocks or in riverbeds as pebbles, primary sources for this stone are India, Brazil, and Australia.
+The second birthstone for March is bloodstone, a dark-green gemstone flecked with vivid red spots of iron oxide.
+Generally found embedded in rocks or in riverbeds as pebbles, primary sources for this gemstone are India, Brazil, and Australia.

 Bloodstone is also called heliotrope, a word from the ancient Greek that means “to turn the sun.”
 Many believe it was probably named such because of ancient ideas about how minerals reflect light.
 In fact, some believed that the sun itself would turn red if this stone was put into water.

-Bloodstone is sometimes also known as another name, Blood Jasper.
-But really these stones are chalcedony, a crypto crystalline quartz.
+Bloodstone is sometimes known by another name, Blood Jasper, although it’s actually chalcedony, a crypto crystalline quartz.
 There are two forms of bloodstone: one is more transparent (heliotrope) with red spots while the other is more opaque (plasma) and has little or no red spots.

-For those looking for a good quality bloodstone, it is generally considered that a solid green color with visible veins of red is best.
-It also comes in many shapes and cuts including traditional cuts like emerald, oval, and cushion.
+For those looking for good-quality bloodstone, a solid green color with visible veins of red is usually considered the best.
+It also comes in many shapes and cuts, including traditional cuts like emerald, oval and cushion.

-Bloodstone may not have the overt beauty of aquamarine, but many prize this stone for its symbolism and other properties.
+Bloodstone may not have the overt beauty of aquamarine, but many value this gemstone for its symbolism and other properties.

-This ancient stone was used by the Babylonians to make seals and amulets and was believed to have healing powers — especially for blood disorders.
-It is sometimes called the martyr's stone as legend tells that it was created when drops of Christ's blood stained some jasper at the foot of the cross.
+This ancient gemstone was used by the Babylonians to make seals and amulets, and was believed to have healing powers, especially for blood disorders.
+It is sometimes called the martyr's stone, as legend tells that it was created when drops of Christ's blood stained jasper at the foot of the cross.

 Many other ancient cultures believed bloodstone had magical powers, with some references to its ability to heal dating back to 5000 BC.

-The Babylonians used bloodstone in their divination.
-The Egyptians prized bloodstone because they believed it helped them to magically defeat their enemies.
+The Babylonians used bloodstone in their divination, and the Egyptians prized bloodstone because they believed it helped them to defeat their enemies.
 They also believed it increased their strength or made them invisible.

-Still others believed that bloodstone could help control or change the weather, win legal battles, or give the gift of prophecy.
-It was so loved for its properties, many used the stone in jewelry, signet rings and even small cups or statues.
+Still, others believed that bloodstone could help control or change the weather, win legal battles or give the gift of prophecy.
+It was so loved for its properties, many used the gemstone in jewelry, signet rings, and even small cups or statues.

-No matter how you use or wear bloodstone, it’s a unique stone great for everyday use when you want to look good or even feel good.
+Today, some still wear bloodstone as a lucky charm.
+No matter how you use or wear bloodstone, it’s a unique gemstone great for everyday wear.

 Whether purchasing bloodstone as a gift for a March birthday, or simply wanting to have your own “lucky charm,” it is an affordable way to enjoy a unique gemstone.

 The color of bloodstone can range from light to dark green, with subtle or prominent spots or stripes of red or rust.
-Most stones have very distinct light and dark color zones, so you may not want to be on the hunt for an evenly colored bloodstone as this may be a very difficult or impossible task.
-Plus, the color gradient is part of the stone’s distinctive look and charm.
+Most gemstones have very distinct light and dark color zones, so you may not want to be on the hunt for an evenly colored bloodstone as this may be a very difficult or impossible task.
+The color gradient is part of the bloodstone’s distinctive look and unique charm.

-Depending on the size of the stone, it may be cut with facets into unique or traditional shapes.
-Smaller stones are often cut and polished into beads, and can also appear as a part of carvings, shapes (like hearts), seals or cameos.
+Depending on the size of the gemstone, it may be cut with facets into unique or traditional shapes.
+Smaller gemstones are often cut and polished into beads, and can also appear as a part of carvings, shapes (like hearts), seals or cameos.